heavyai/heavyai/docs/source/faq.rst

     works fine?

 :A: Both ``select_ipc()`` and ``select_ipc_gpu()`` require running the pymapd code
-    on the same machine where OmniSci is running.
+    on the same machine where HeavyDB is running.
 This also implies that these two methods will not work on Windows machines, just Linux (CPU and GPU) and OSX (CPU-only).

 ..